A NEW PARADIGM FOR WILD HORSES AND COLLECTIVE HARMONY

 other interested stakeholders on aspects of this large scale, multi-faceted project.
 While differing views clearly exist,

-donors, grants and sponsors.
-Wild Love Brand Goods directly benefit our cause, visit our on-line store.
+is privately funded by donors, grants and sponsors.
+Wild Love Brand Goods directly benefit the cause, visit WLP's on-line store.
 Equally

-we work to spread awareness via press, media and other outlets.
+we work to spread awareness via supporters, press, media and other outlets.
 Follow us on Facebook.
-Please inquire for more.
+Please inquire

 for more.
 Thank you much, Andrea and The WLP Crew